About Sarah

 Writer

-Sarah is author of two well-received books on psychology and education and numerous essays for venues like The Chronicle of Higher Education and Literary Hub.
-An additional two books will hit the shelves in 2022.
+Sarah is author of three well-received books on applications of psychology, a textbook on Emotion and Motivation for OUP, and numerous essays for venues like The Chronicle of Higher Education and Literary Hub.

 Speaker